scotiabank/jester/README.md

 ## Packages

-This repository is a monorepo.
-That means we publih multiple npm packages from the same codebase, such as:
+This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
+That means that we actually publish [multiple packages](/packages) to npm from the same codebase, including:

 | Package | Description |
 |---------|-------------|